Evidence & safety

 Why this article exists

-This safety note gives the careful version of the answer: "What to know about pressure and repetition before changing a face yoga routine" belongs in the blog because it explains the decision before the download.
-For "What to know about pressure and repetition before changing a face yoga routine", the reader may be in a private check-in where the user wants notes without feeling scored, and the job is to move from reading to one concrete app workflow.
-This article gives context for "What to know about pressure and repetition before changing a face yoga routine", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This safety note gives the careful version of the answer: "Routine change check: pressure and repetition" belongs in the blog because it explains the decision before the download.
+For "Routine change check: pressure and repetition", the reader may be in a private check-in where the user wants notes without feeling scored, and the job is to move from reading to one concrete app workflow.
+This article gives context for "Routine change check: pressure and repetition", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway